Bill Bensley: Personal life

 Bensley and his husband, Jirachai Renthong, a horticulturist, together run the BENSLEY studio, alongside their six Jack Russells: Chuck Berry, Bobby Brown, Sammy Davis Jr, Jesse James, Frank Sinatra, and Tommy Bahama.
 Bensley has two siblings, one of them named Ann, with whom he travels often.
 Bill Bensley is known to run daily, and paints in his personal time.

+Bensley and Jirachai maintain two residences in Thailand, Baan Botanica in Bangkok and Estancia Botanica in Chiang Mai.